sedera logo

 Limits on Tobacco Users: Sedera households with one or more tobacco users contribute an additional $75.00 per month.

-*If the member who is a tobacco user is over the age of 50, then medical needs for that member are limited to $25,000 for each of the following four disease categories: Cancer, Heart conditions, COPD
+If the member who is a tobacco user is over the age of 50, then medical needs for that member are limited to $25,000 for each of the following four disease categories: Cancer, Respiratory disease, Vascular disease, Oral / Esophageal disease, Gastric ulcers.

 Maternity: Shareable after $5,000 maternity IUA ($7,500 IUA for planned C-section deliveries).
 Standard IUAs do not apply to maternity needs.
 For members enrolled with a Team, the maternity IUA is 2x the member’s selected IUA.
 For example, a member with a $1,500 IUA will have a $3,000 maternity IUA.